How to Eliminate Echo & Improve Privacy in a Glass-Walled Conference Room

 SCATTER NOISE WITH DIFFUSION

-Another way to improve a meeting room’s acoustics is through diffusion.
-Diffusion materials don’t absorb sound and instead scatter sound waves, so they spread more evenly across the room.
-Diffusion installations often take the form of wall panels with geometric or angular shapes.
-Bookshelves are an excellent way to diffuse sound, too.
+Diffusion installations often take the form of wall or ceiling panels with geometric or angular shapes.
 If you’re building a new office, you can plan diffusion into the architecture with curved walls or uneven surfaces like brick or stone on the non-glass wall.
+If your non-glass wall has limited space due to windows, bookshelves and other large, angled furnishings can also help diffuse the sound in your space.

 INCREASE PRIVACY THROUGH SOUND MASKING

-Another way to contain sound in a glass meeting room is with sound masking.
-Sound masking speakers play ambient white noise to filter out speech, therefore reducing distractions for the rest of the floor.
+The addition of sound masking to your Dallas office space can help improve the privacy of your conference rooms while reducing distractions for the rest of the floor.
 We recommend installing sound-masking speakers outside the glass conference room to mask conversations inside.
 That way, everyone can enjoy privacy and get work done while enjoying your beautiful, modern office.